abdullahainun/selfh-k8s/README.md

 ## About

 A complete Kubernetes homelab template with production-ready infrastructure and applications.
-Fork, customize, and deploy your own self-hosted services with enterprise-grade security and observability.
+Built with GitOps principles using FluxCD, this template enables you to fork, customize, and deploy self-hosted services with enterprise-grade security and observability.

 ## Features